billr578/shipwire/README.md

 Shipwire
 ========

 Ruby gem to integrate with Shipwire's fulfillment API.
+The current implementation works with their deprecated (but still supported) XML API.
+Version 2 of this gem will integrate with their current, RESTful API.

 ## Installation